 The Colocasia esculenta on the north side of the house and doing really well despite the apex of the rhizomes rotted before I set them out.
 The tallest plant is 65″ tall…

 Hmmm… Ignore the grass and weeds.
 It was a surprise when the Colocasia came up in the Canna bed this spring and more surprising how well they have done this summer.
 Well, most of them.
 The big one in the middle of the photo is 60″ tall.
-I planted them along the Cannas last spring because I had plenty extra.
+I planted them in front of the Cannas last spring because I had plenty extra.
 Instead of digging their rhizomes for the winter, I mulched them along with the Cannas and they all came back up this spring.
 Well, Cannas aren’t supposed to overwinter in the ground here either…

 The Leucocasia gigantea ‘Thailand Giant’ finally got with the program and is now 55 1/2″ tall.
 Hopefully, it will flower like the one did in 2017.